Hydra-Chain/hydragon-core-contracts/docs/HydraStaking/HydraStaking.md

 function temporaryEjectValidator(address account) external nonpayable
 ```

-Allows temporary removal of a validator from the validator set by emiting a balance changed event
+Allows temporary removal of a validator from the validator set by emitting a balance changed event

 *It breaks the normal flow of the system contracts but is the fastest way to achieve two-step ban functionality*